White Hill Reef (80-87 feet in depth)

 “Miss Louise” Tug Boat

 The Miss Louise is located approximately 7 miles down the east beach from the Destin East Pass.
 It is ¾ of a mile off of Crystal Beach and sits in 57 feet of water.
 This wreck was put here as a open water training site for beginner classes.
-Miss Louise is a 85 foot push tug with 25 foot push pads on the north bow of the wreck.
+The Miss Louise was sunk in 1997, she is an 85 foot push tug with 25 foot push pads on the north bow of the wreck.
 She sits pointing north to south and she used to have a profile of 25 feet to her top.
 Unfortunately after many storms her wheelhouse has been torn off never to be seen again.
 Her top deck is now 45 feet deep and great for training dives.
-We are hoping to add a barge to the Miss Louise in the near future.

 Miss Louise is great place to see Goliath Grouper, Angel fish, Spanish mackerel, Spade fish, octopus and more critters.
 We have seen Whale Sharks, Turtles, and lots of Barracuda here as well.